-Peripheral Nerve Stimulators, also known as Peripheral Nerve Field Stimulation, are used to electrically stimulate peripheral nerves to relieve severe intractable pain.
-The Peripheral Nerve Stimulators consists of an implanted receiver with electrodes that are placed around a peripheral nerve and an external transmitter.
+Peripheral Nerve Stimulators (also known as Peripheral Nerve Field Stimulation) are used to electrically stimulate peripheral nerves to relieve severe intractable pain.
+The Peripheral Nerve Stimulators consists of an implanted receiver, electrodes, and an external transmitter.
 Implantation is a 2-step process.
 An initial trial using a temporary electrode is performed to confirm treatment success.
 If successful pain reduction is reported during this trial, it may be followed by the second phase of permanent implantation.